Brooke Gondara: Career

 Gondara became dean of the social sciences division at the Portland Community College (PCC) Sylvania Campus c.
 2004.
 At PCC, she worked in program implementation and development and student advisement.
 In 2010 Gondara was selected as president of Iḷisaġvik College in Alaska.
 In 2011, she was succeeded by Pearl Kiyawn Nageak Brower.
 Gondara moved to New Mexico after being selected as an associate dean of trades, advanced technologies and sustainability, business, and professional studies and education at Santa Fe Community College.

 Activism

 In April 1997, Gondara wrote an opinion piece, published in The Billings Gazette, that opposed parental notification in cases of abortion, calling it "punitive control of our young women's sexual activity."
 Supportive of LGBT rights, she participated in a 2005 counter protest against the Westboro Baptist Church at Southridge High School over a production of the play The Laramie Project.

 Awards and honors

 In 2006, the Montana State University at Billings Alumni Association honored Gondara with an 'exceptional contribution award'.

 Personal life

-She has two daughters.
+She has three daughters.
 In 2005, Gondara was a resident of Beaverton, Oregon.
 She now lives in Santa Fe.